How to Tell If Watermelon Is Bad

 On hot summer days, I eat a lot of fresh watermelon.
 Nothing beats the heat better than a juicy slice of watermelon.
+But have you ever wondered how to tell if watermelon is bad?

-Whether I’m picking them up from the grocery store or the farmer’s market, a good watermelon is a quintessential part of summer.
+Summer is when watermelon is at its best—juicy, sweet, and refreshing.
+Whether I’m picking one up from the grocery store or the farmer’s market, it’s always a quintessential part of the season.

 watermelon cut in half